Trolley buses in Vancouver: 2020s fleet replacement

 In March 2025, TransLink announced that Solaris would be the supplier of the replacement trolley bus fleet.
 Their initial order consists of 107 40 ft Trollino 12 buses, with options for an additional 201 Trollino 12 buses and 204 60 ft Trollino 18 buses, though the short-term focus of the order is to replace the existing 262-bus fleet.
 The new buses will have air conditioning and batteries allowing them to travel up to 20 km off-wire, features that are not present in the existing trolley bus fleet.
-Deliveries of the new buses are scheduled to begin in 2026.
+The longer articulated buses will be equipped with a powered middle axle.

 Preservation

 Three of Vancouver's trolley buses and one former trolley bus that was converted to diesel running have been preserved by the Transit Museum Society.
 The operational ones see occasional use for special events and on enthusiast fan trips.
 Several Brill trolley buses are stored in the ghost town of Sandon awaiting restoration.
 The Sandon buses were acquired from the former fleets of Vancouver, Calgary, Saskatoon, and Regina.